xpipe-io/xpipe/README.md

 For information about the privacy policy of XPipe, see the [privacy page](/PRIVACY.md).

-In case you're interested in development, check out the [development page](/DEVELOPMENT.md).
+In case you're interested in development, check out the [contributing page](/CONTRIBUTING.md).

 If you want to talk you can also join: